-- My partner and myself equally own a BTL.
-I am a higher rate tax payer.
-Ideally I would like to complete a transfer of equity to her sole name in order mitigate tax on the letting income.
-Assuming Danske Bank are happy with this the legal fees are not high.
+- My wife and myself jointly own a investment property.
+I am a top rate tax payer.
+Ideally I wish to do a transfer of equity to her sole name to mitigate tax on rental income.
+If Danske Bank are content with this the legal fees are inexpensive.
 However what happens when we sell?
 Would my GGT relief be lost.

 Please confirm the person to be removed from the title deeds will not reside at the property after completion of the Transfer of Equity?

-Information to consider in further to the above Danske Bank transfer of equity Info :
+General Advice to read in supplemental the above Danske Bank transfer of equity information :

 Tax and Legal